 Don’t worry—you’ve got options to care for your nipples while you and your baby learn the ropes of breastfeeding, as well as during pregnancy.

 How to take care of nipples during pregnancy

 1 – Prep and Nourish: Our bodies undergo some remarkable changes during pregnancy and it’s quite normal for mums-to-be to adapt their skincare routine as their pregnancy progresses.
 Top areas of concern for mums are typically around soothing dry, tight and itchy skin, as well as how to prepare nipples ahead of breastfeeding.
 Lansinoh® Organic Nipple Balm is a natural, plant-based remedy with a light, silky-smooth formula that glides on easily to moisturize nipples, as well as soothe dry, tight and itchy skin.
-It’s made with a unique blend of organic ingredients which are safe for both mum and baby.

 How to take care of nipples while breastfeeding:

 2 – Soothe & Protect: During those early days of breastfeeding if your nipples are sore or cracked, Lansinoh® HPA Lanolin Nipple Cream can help soothe and protect them.
 Lanolin is a thick, rich cream that provides a soothing, protective barrier for your skin.
 It’s 100% natural and contains no additives, preservatives or parabens.
 HPA® Lanolin is naturally hypoallergenic and approved by the British Allergy Foundation meaning you can breastfeed your little one without removing the cream.
 Lanolin makes such a great nipple cream because it so closely resembles our skin’s own natural moisture barriers, which keep it soft and healthy.
 Our multi award winning HPA Lanolin Nipple Cream has earned the trust of healthcare professionals and mums alike for over 35 years.